powwu/ttr-web/README.md

 ```bash
 cd ~/ttr-web/
 ```
+⠀

 Initiate install script:
 ```bash
 sudo ./install.sh
 ```
+Wait.
+The script will take a while.
 ⠀

 Reboot your server.
 Check to see if the proper scripts are running with the following commands: